gbgabiola/modern-javascript-from-the-beginning/02-fundamentals/README.md

 - `alert('Hello World');` displays an alert box with the text Hello in the browser
 - `undefined` means nothing was returned from executed code
-- if you type a number, console will return it.
-If you type `4 + 4` it will return 8
+- if you type a number, console will return it, ff you type `4 + 4` it will return 8
 - you can select from the DOM by targetting `document` and it will return the HTML document structure
 - what you can do within JavaScript file, can do it within the JavaScript console also
 - when you reload the browser, you code will be gone, it's usually used for debugging/testing JavaScript code before committing it in a JavaScript file